 From the above, it is obvious that for metabolism, detoxification, anti-ageing and cellulite and circulation/lymph drainage enhancement, the order of effectiveness is:

-• contrast shower (more effective)
+• Contrast shower or cold plunge/shower after sauna/steam room (more effective)

-• hot shower / hot back (not useful)
+• Hot shower / hot back (not useful)

 How to have a contrast shower for the whole body